buckferbwild/ModernWordPressWebsite/README.md

 }
 ```

 You see?
 This is MVC.
-We could easily separate the logic - we don't need to use get_posts() in our view, we can do it in the Controller (or create a model for it) and pass it digested to the view.
+We could easily separate the logic - we don't need to use `get_posts()` in our view, we can do it in the Controller, or better yet, ask a Model to fetch and prepare that data, and then we pass it to the view.
 This way, it is easier for our application to grow organized.

 ## Contributing